openforcefield/qca-dataset-submission/2020-03-26-OpenFF-Gen-2-Torsion-Set-5-Bayer-2/README.md

 ### Notes

+ - Before selecting torsions, molecules with more than 30 heavy atoms were filtered out;
  - The details of the torsion selection can be found in `select.log`;
  - 17 torsion scans out of 219 torsions are supposed to be reused.